Jose Altuve Preview, Player Props: Astros vs. Yankees

-On Saturday, Jose Altuve (.341 on-base percentage in past 10 games, 62 points below season-long percentage) and the Houston Astros play the New York Yankees, whose starting pitcher will be Luis Severino.
+On Sunday, Jose Altuve (batting .256 in his past 10 games) and the Houston Astros play the New York Yankees, whose starting pitcher will be Michael King.
 First pitch is at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Yankees.
+In his last game he had a hitless performance (0-for-1) against the Yankees.

 Jose Altuve Game Info & Props vs. the Yankees